leswright1977/mlx90640_python/README.md

 thermalcam.py

-And example program that reads data from /tmp/heatmap.csv and generates an image from it.
+An example program that reads data from /tmp/heatmap.csv and generates an image from it.
 This image is scaled using bicubic interpolation and overlayed on a video stream from the picam.